adrnel/adrnel-word-score/README.md

 Contributions are welcome!

 ## License
-This project is licensed under the ISC License.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments
 Thanks to all contributors who have helped to improve this library.